- 1 Are you in need of a Spinal Cord Injury Lawyer in Mississippi?

 Slip and fall accidents and automobile accidents and are the leading causes of injuries that involve the spinal cord.
 The human spinal cord consists of neurons and long nerve fibers, combined with the brain, form the central nervous system.
 Almost all spinal cord injuries are a result of a trauma that has occurred to the vertebrae.
 The vertebrae are the bones that surround the spinal cord.
 If the vertebrae of the spinal column are injured or damaged, the injury can result in nerve damage which leads to the loss of the physiological functions that are controlled by those nerves.

-The loss of functions that a person experiences after a spinal cord injury are caused by the damage to the vertebrae which cuts off the spinal cords ability to send and receive messages to any area of the spinal cord below the injury.
+The loss of functions that a person experiences after a spinal cord injury is caused by the damage to the vertebrae which cuts off the spinal cords’ ability to send and receive messages to any area of the spinal cord below the injury.
 This type of injury can affect all areas of the body, including the arms, the legs, and many other functions of the body.
 If the trauma or injury occurs in the cervical or neck area of the spinal column, the injury will usually result in partial or complete paralysis.
 When this type of injury occurs, it is called tetraplegia or quadriplegia.
 When the injury or damage to the spinal cord causes damage to the thoracic or lumbar region in the upper, middle, or lower area of the back it will result in paraplegia, which is the paralysis of the lower extremities.

 Spinal Cord Injuries & the Effects on the Body